 The objectives of the fund are to keep employers' contributions at a constant a rate as possible.
 The Fund has an agreed strategy to achieve a funding rate of 100% in the longer term.
 The Scheme is a multi-employer defined benefit plan and employers' contributions have been determined so that employee and employer rates are standard across all participating local authorities.
-Employers' contributions have been set at 19.3% for 2018/2019 based on the last triennial valuation completed on 31 March 2017.
-Following completion of the triennial valuation as at 31 March 2017, employers' contribution rates have been set at 19.3% for the next two years (2019/2020 to 2020/2021).
+Employers' contributions have been set at 19.3% for 2019/2020 based on the last triennial valuation completed on 31 March 2017.
+Following completion of the triennial valuation as at 31 March 2017, employers' contribution rates have been set at 19.3% for the next year (2020/2021).

-The total contributions expected to be made by the Board to the Fund for the year ending 31 March 2020 is approximately £0.341m.
+The total contributions expected to be made by the Board to the Fund for the year ending 31 March 2021 is approximately £0.345m.

-The weighted average duration of the defined benefit obligation for Fund members is 21.5 years.
+The weighted average duration of the defined benefit obligation for Fund members is 22 years.